SprintHive/income-docs/guides/quick-start-guide/README.md

 ## Prerequisites

+ * A Json Web Token - please see the [security section for more details](../security/CreatingJsonWebToken.md)
- * Client ID and Client Secret - this will be provided by SprintHive, it is used to create an JWT token which will be required when calling the Income API
+ * API Key - this will be provided by SprintHive and must be added to the header of the request
  * An environment to test against - this will provisioned by SprintHive
  * An example bank statement